Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 The people getting the most from AI aren't loyal to one brand.
 They've just learned what works where.

-What each tool is actually good at
+What is each AI tool actually best at?

 Claude